worktheclock/replit.github.io/tutorials/25-build-3d-game-with-kaboom.md

 This is very similar to the alien code we added above.
 If we look at the `spawnStars` function, a few differences to the `spawnAlien` function are:

-- We create all the stars at once - these is because we need a significant star field to start with, i.e not just a few every second.
+- We create all the stars at once - this is because we need a significant star field to start with, i.e not just a few every second.
 - We don't create a Kaboom object for each star.
 This is because we don't need the collision handling and other overhead that comes with a Kaboom object, especially since we are generating a lot of stars (`const STAR_COUNT = 1000; `).
-Instead, we store the stars info in custom [object literals](link), and add each of these to the `stars` array.
+Instead, we store the stars' info in custom [object literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#object_literals), and add each of these to the `stars` array.
-- Another difference is that we set the intial `z-pos` of the stars to a random value from 0 to 1000, using the Kaboom [`rand`](https://kaboomjs.com/#rand) function.
-We do this because we create all the stars at once, so to get an initial feeling of depth, we need the seed the stars at various positions on the z-axis.
+- Another difference is that we set the initial `z-pos` of the stars to a random value from 0 to 1000, using the Kaboom [`rand`](https://kaboomjs.com/#rand) function.
+We do this because we create all the stars at once, so to get an initial feeling of depth, we need to seed the stars at various positions on the z-axis.
 Another reason is that if they were all initialised to the same `z-pos`, they would move in unison, and it would look like a mass of pixels were coming at us - a bit weird!

 Then looking at the difference between the [`action`](https://kaboomjs.com/#action) event handler, there are a few things to note: